 - Adjunctive ultrasound modes

 - DVT (How it may look on Ultrasound)

 - Limitations and pitfalls of Lower Extremity Venous Assessment

 About Dr. Vic Rao:

-Dr. Rao is a radiologist by training and is one of the pioneers to introduce and develop Point of Care Ultrasound learning content including continuing medical education curriculum for medical students, physician assistant students, residents, and physicians at the University of South Carolina School of Medicine in Columbia.
+Dr. Rao is a radiologist by training and is one of the pioneers to introduce and develop Point-of-Care Ultrasound learning content, including continuing medical education curriculum for medical students, physician assistant students, residents, and physicians at the University of South Carolina School of Medicine in Columbia, South Carolina.

-He is an author for multiple point of care ultrasound textbooks and has an upcoming eBook soon to be available.
+He is an author for multiple point-of-care ultrasound textbooks and has an upcoming e-book which will be available soon.